Look Look Look

-Look Look Look is the ninth studio album by MC Hammer, released on July 4, 2006 from his own label Full Blast.
+Look Look Look is the ninth studio album by American rapper MC Hammer, released on July 4, 2006 from his own label Full Blast.
 It serves as Hammer's ninth official release and eleventh record overall.

 Look Look Look was released digitally via various music services.
 It has sold over 300,000 copies worldwide.
 The album is categorized as crunk, a style of hip hop.
 "What Happened to Our Hood?" originally appeared on Active Duty.